microsoft/node-jsonc-parser/README.md

      */
     getTokenValue(): string;
     /**
-     * The start offset of the last read token.
+     * The zero-based start offset of the last read token.
      */
     getTokenOffset(): number;
     /**